fdilke/ice-exercise/README.md

 For consistency, I've made all the with() methods public APIs and the update() methods private, but not add update( methods) unless they're needed in a behaviour.

+When a release is removed from distribution, then rather than remove it from the storage service, I set an additional flag so that it is not considered streamable and won't appear in searches.
+This makes the process reversible and ensures compatibility with other APIs such as the streaming report.